AfzalivE/CleanArchAndroid/README.md

 ----

 At this point, I'm not even sure if this is a good architecture anymore.
-For two views/screens, there are a LOT of classes referencing each other all over the place.
+For two views/screens, there are a LOT of classes.

 One definite problem is that the QuestionsPresenterImpl seems to be the all encapsulating Root.
 Ideally, there should be something else outside it that should be managing both all Presenters.
 If that happens then both Presenters would be independent of each other.